Other Ways To Help

 Key Responsibilities

-International Programmes
+(1) International Programmes Development and Monitoring

 – Providing input into the review of and updates to international programmes department policies, processes and templates.

-Relationship Management
+(2) Relationship Management

-- Custodian of reports, information and files related to all cbm NZ funded international
+– Custodian of reports, information and files related to all cbm NZ funded international projects.

-Communication to Supporters
+(3) Communication to Supporters & Advocacy

 – Management of information, stories, databases and consent forms.

-Other
+(4) Other

-- Other related tasks as required from time to
+– Other related tasks as required from time to time.

 Additional expectations